htcf/docs/docs/software.md

 [Spack](https://spack.readthedocs.io) is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.

 !!!
 Note
-    Installation of software on the login node is unsupported.
+    Do not install software while on the login node.
 Please build/install software from an interactive job.

 ### Tutorial